 Chapter 28: The Barnard's star confirms the TYCHOS

 Barnard's star is the fastest-moving star in our skies : as viewed from Earth's Northern Hemisphere, it is observed to briskly "ascend" in our skies, by as much as 10.36" (arcseconds) every year.
 It is also the second-closest star to Earth (after the Alpha Centauri binary system); due to its speed and vicinity, it is therefore of particular interest when studying the so-called proper motion of the stars (i.e. their gradual displacement in space).
-As recently as November 2018, it was discovered that Barnard's star also has a companion and is therefore probably also a binary star system.
+As recently as November 2018, it was discovered that Barnard's star also has a companion and is thus likely also a binary star system.
 It can be found 'due South' at midnight of the summer solstice (at 17h47m of Right Ascension) and fairly close to our equatorial ecliptic (at 04°41' of Declination).
-We shall now see how the observed motion of Barnard's star provides further support to the TYCHOS model's tenets and, in particular, to the trochoidal curve - "A Man's Yearly Path" - around which any earthly observer will gyrate annually (see Chapter 21).
+We shall now see how the observed motion of Barnard's star provides further support to the TYCHOS model's tenets and, in particular, to the trochoidal curve ("A Man's Yearly Path" - see Chapter 21) around which any earthly observer will gyrate annually.

 MOTION OF BARNARD'S STAR BETWEEN 1985 AND 2005

 An experienced amateur astronomer, Dennis Di Cicco (opens in a new tab), is known for having most accurately monitored and photographed this rapidly-moving star for at least 16 months (between 1994 and 1996) and to have plotted this diagram of his extended observations:

 DENNIS DI CICCO'S OBSERVATIONS OF BARNARD'S STAR MOTIONS